Hillkip23/amm-lp-simulation-dashboard/README.md

 A quantitative research platform for modeling AMM liquidity provider performance under stochastic price dynamics.

+AMM LP Simulation and Stablecoin Stress Dashboard is a quantitative research platform for analyzing automated market maker (AMM) liquidity provider performance and stablecoin peg resilience under realistic market dynamics.
+It combines Monte Carlo AMM simulations, real‑market calibration, and peg‑and‑liquidity stress testing inspired by institutional DeFi risk methodologies.

+The dashboard models LP outcomes for Uniswap v2 and Uniswap v3 across different market regimes, comparing LP returns to a HODL benchmark while decomposing impermanent loss, fee income, and volatility effects.
+Users can explore concentrated liquidity behavior, optimal range selection, and single‑path visualizations to understand how strategy choices impact risk and performance over time.

+A dedicated stablecoin module extends the AMM engine to study peg stability and liquidity stress using mean‑reverting price dynamics and constant‑product AMM slippage modeling.
+It helps evaluate how volatility, mean reversion, pool depth, and trade size interact to drive depeg risk, slippage profiles, and risk‑return trade‑offs for stablecoin liquidity pools

+Implementation
+The app is built in Python using Streamlit for the front end, with NumPy and scientific libraries for Monte Carlo simulation, statistical calibration, and visualization.
+Live deployments are available via hosted Streamlit instances for interactive analysis without local setup.

 This Streamlit dashboard analyzes LP returns, impermanent loss, dynamic fees, volatility regimes, and concentrated liquidity performance using Monte Carlo simulations and real-market calibration.

 Built with Python, Streamlit, NumPy, and Matplotlib.